Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Cons

-• Cash-basis accounting has restricted use: Not everyone can use cash-basis accounting.
-Companies offering credit to customers, managing inventory or exceeding IRS gross receipt thresholds are required to use accrual accounting.
+• Cash-basis accounting has restrictions: Not every business can use the cash method.
+Companies that carry inventory, extend significant credit to customers or exceed certain IRS gross receipts thresholds may be required to use accrual accounting.

 TipBottom line